mawds/r-programming-intro/_episodes/01-recap.md

 ##  Getting started with R

 R Studio is a widely used integrated development environment for R. We will use R Studio for the remainder of today's lesson.
 This course assumes you already have some familiarity with R (the [Research IT](http://www.itservices.manchester.ac.uk/research/) course, [Data Analysis Using R](https://uomresearchit.github.io/r-tidyverse-intro/) covers the necessary material).
-As a refresher we will briefly go through the process of loading and plotting some data.
+As a refresher we will briefly go through the process of loading and manipulating some data.
 We will also introduce some of the data structures and functions that we will be using in the rest of the course.

 We will be using R Studio in the course; it provides a much nicer environment for using R than the default command line version.
 R Studio lets us use _projects_ to keep our data and analysis scripts together.

 > ## Challenge: Creating a new project
 >
 > Create a new project for today's course.
-It is up to you what you call the project, (`r-course` would be a sensible option), but please avoid putting spaces in the project name.
+It is up to you what you call the project, (`r-course` would be a sensible option), but avoid putting spaces in the project name.
 If you are using a university PC, we suggest you make this within the `C:\work` directory on your machine's local disk, and copy your work to your P drive at lunchtime and at the end of the day.
 This is in case access to the P drive is temporarily lost during the course.
 >
 > Within your project director create a folder called `src`.
 We will use this to store the R scripts that you write.
 Download the course data from [here]({{ page.root }}/data/data.zip).
 The zip file contains `data` and `tests` folders.
 Copy these (and their contents) to the project directory.
 >